-The Department of Applied Music and Performance provides degrees in performance and conducting and offers all of the private lessons and ensembles for all music majors.
+The Department of Applied Music and Performance provides degrees in performance, conducting, and voice pedogogy, and offers all of the private lessons and ensembles for all music majors.

 Lessons and ensembles are also available to all Syracuse University students.
 The department is comprised of areas based on instrument families and ensembles and offers minors in jazz studies, performance, and private music study.

 In addition to lessons and classes designed for undergraduate and graduate piano and organ performance majors, the keyboard area offers piano classes for beginners and private lessons in piano, jazz piano, organ, and harpsichord for intermediate and advanced students from all majors across campus.

 As an undergraduate keyboard student in Setnor, you have a bachelor of music (B.Mus.) degree in performance as one of your options.
 Our other undergraduate degree programs—B.Mus. degrees in composition, music education, music industry, sound recording technology, and a bachelor of arts degree in music—also offer you the chance to combine serious music studies with a myriad of academic interests.
 For graduate keyboard students, we offer a master of music degree in performance with emphases in solo performance or collaborative arts.
 Your studies are complemented by numerous performing opportunities and the prominent artists who come to campus to give master classes and recitals.